 By JAKE COYLE, AP Film Writer

-“Colette,” a Bleecker Street release, is rated R by the Motion Picture Association of America for sexuality/nudity.
-Running time: 121 minutes.
-Two and a half stars out of four.
+“The Girl in the Spider’s Web,” a Columbia Pictures release, is rated R by the Motion Picture Association of America violence, language and some sexual content/nudity.
+Running time: 115 minutes.
+Two stars out of four.

 MPAA definition of R: Restricted.
 Under 17 requires accompanying parent or adult guardian.